Freelancer, agency, or in-house for your video?

 How to actually decide

 - Can you name the result?
-If you can say "this video should book more qualified calls" and you know how, you need execution.
-If you cannot, you do not have a production problem, you have a strategy gap, and that is an agency's job.
+If you can say "this should book us more qualified calls" and you know how to get there, you need hands.
+If you can't, that isn't a production problem, it's a strategy gap, and that's where an agency earns its keep.

-- What does it cost you if this is mediocre?
-A throwaway social clip, mediocre is survivable.
-A film that introduces you to an enterprise buyer, mediocre is expensive.
+- What does it cost you if this comes out mediocre?
+A throwaway social clip, fine, nobody cares.
+The film that introduces you to a big buyer?
+Mediocre there is expensive.
 Match the stakes to the option.

-- Is it one piece, or a pipeline?
-One high-value piece a quarter favours an agency.
-A daily firehose of simple content favours in-house.
+- One piece, or a pipeline?
+One high-value thing a quarter, that's an agency.
+A daily firehose of simple content, that's in-house.

-The costly mistake is using the cheapest option for the highest-stakes job: handing the film that introduces you to a major client to whoever was available, briefed with "make it look nice."
-It looks fine.
-It changes nothing, because no one diagnosed what it needed to do.
-That diagnosis is the whole point of how we work.
-We do not sell video, we sell the result, which means before we quote a shoot we pull out of you what this is actually for.
+The way people lose money here is using the cheapest option for the highest-stakes job.
+They hand the film that introduces them to a major client to whoever was free, and the whole brief is "make it look nice."
+And it does look nice.
+And it does nothing, because nobody worked out what it was supposed to do.
+That diagnosis is the whole thing we do before we quote, we pull out of you what this is actually for.
+We don't sell video, we sell the result.
 If you can already name it, hire hands.
-If you cannot, that is the conversation to have first.
+If you can't, that's the conversation to have first.

-Keep going: see our recent work, explore corporate video production in Toronto (or industrial & manufacturing video), or book a discovery call.
+Keep going: see our recent work, explore corporate video production in Toronto (or industrial & manufacturing video and AI-enhanced video), or book a discovery call.

 Not sure which one you need?